cosconatilab/PyRMD/README.md

 # Updates

 Version 1.03 fixes a rare bug that led to crashes when processing more exotic compounds in screening mode.

+# PyRMD2DOCK - A New Protocol
+Even though PyRMD was conceived to be used mainly with experimentally validated data, very recent tests confirmed that it can also be used to approximate docking experiments.
+In our test, we used [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU) to dock on a protein target approximately one million compounds randomly extracted from the [ZINC](https://zinc20.docking.org/substances/home/) tranche of in stock drug-like compounds in stock (~10 million compounds).

+The docking energies (lowest energy clusters only) were extracted and plotted.
+We selected the compounds whose lowest energy docking score was =< -9.5 as active training set, for a total of ~8000 compounds.
+While the molecules with a lowest energy docking score >= -4.5 were chosen as inactive training set, for a total of ~3000 compounds.
+From our experience, having 2-3 times the number of actives compared to the inactives was favorable for PyRMD performance.
+Thus, benchmarking experiments to find the best performing epsilon cutoff values combinations were run, using ~25000 compounds with a docking score between -4.5 and -5.5 as decoys.
+The combination of epislon cutoff values which gave the best F-score (0.90) and high ROC AUC (0.99) was selected.

+Using PyRMD, these settings were then used to screen the ZINC compounds not docked initially (~9 million compounds).
+The best 10000 molecules according to the PyRMD RMD score were then docked using AutoDock-GPU on the protein target.
+Notably, the distribution of the AutoDock-GPU docking score showed a marked increase towards lower energy scores.
+The average docking score of the original docking experiment on one million compounds was of -7.5.
+While the 10000 molecules selected using PyRMD averaged a docking score of -9.3, demonstrating that **PyRMD is highly capable of identifying the compounds which score better according to the AutoDock scoring function in a short amount of time**.

+Potentially, this approach can be used on any kind of target on which docking can be performed, and with any kind of docking software, to screen ultra-large commercial libraries of even billions of compounds much faster than docking softwares.
+Compared to using PyRMD with experimentally validated data, **the PyRMD2DOC approach** allows to identify even more diverse chemical scaffolds, **by combining the speed of 2D-based calculations with the ability of structure-based virtual screening to pick novel chemotypes**.

+If you are interested in employing the PyRMD2DOCK protocol, [get in touch with us](mailto:giorgio.amendola@unicampania.it).